Humphrey Carpenter: Early life

-Carpenter was born in the city of Oxford, England.
+Humphrey Carpenter was born in the city of Oxford, England.
 His father was Harry Carpenter, Bishop of Oxford.
 His mother was Urith Monica Trevelyan, who had training in the Fröbel teaching method.
 As a child, he lived in the Warden's Lodgings at Keble College, Oxford, where his father served as warden until his appointment as Bishop of Oxford.
 He was educated at the Dragon School, Oxford and Marlborough College.
 He returned to Oxford to read English at Keble College.

 Broadcasting

-Carpenter began his broadcasting career at BBC Radio Oxford as a presenter and producer where he met Mari Prichard (whose father was Caradog Prichard, the Welsh novelist and poet); they married in 1973.
+Carpenter began his broadcasting career at BBC Radio Oxford as a presenter and producer.
 They jointly produced A Thames Companion in 1975.
-He played a role in launching Radio 3's arts discussion programme Night Waves and acted as a regular presenter of other programmes on the network including Radio 3's afternoon drivetime programme In Tune and, until it was discontinued, its Sunday request programme Listeners' Choice.
+He hosted Radio 3's arts discussion programme Night Waves and acted as a regular presenter of other programmes on the network including Radio 3's afternoon drivetime programme In Tune and, until it was discontinued, its Sunday request programme Listeners' Choice.
 Until his death, he presented the BBC Radio 4 biography series Great Lives recorded in Bristol.
 The last edition recorded before his death featured an interview with the singer Eddi Reader about the poet Robert Burns, the major focus of her creative work.
 BBC Radio 4 broadcast this programme on New Year's Eve, 2004.